Rhytidectomy (Facelift) Surgery in Colombia: Expert Guide to Facial Rejuvenation

 • Medication to take home

-Even after factoring in travel and accommodation, patients often save thousands compared to home country pricing.
+Even after factoring in travel and accommodation, patients often save thousands.
+The total cost is much less than home country pricing.

 General facelift risks: